ajpec0002/getdata-032-course-project/README.md

 Here are the specific requirements:

-* Merge the train and test datasets
+1. Merge the train and test datasets

-* Extract only the measurements on the mean and standard deviation for each measurement.
+2. Extract only the measurements on the mean and standard deviation for each measurement.

-* Use descriptive activity names to name the activities in the data set
+3. Use descriptive activity names to name the activities in the data set

-* Label the data set with descriptive variable names.
+4. Label the data set with descriptive variable names.

-* Get the average for each variable grouped by activity and subject.
+5. Get the average for each variable grouped by activity and subject.

 ## Included Files

 * <b>run_analysis.R</b> This is the R script that implements the steps to generate the tidy data.

 * <b>CodeBook.md</b> Describes the variables, the data, and any transformations or work that was performed to clean up the data.

+## A Closer Look On run_analysis.R